AashitaK/A-Hands-on-Workshop-series-in-Machine-Learning-Fall-2019/README.md

 * Introducing the intuition of neural networks starting from linear and logistic regression using cost function and gradient descent
 * Multi-layer perception: Forward and Backward propogation
 * A primer on Keras
-* Training a neural network on a dataset
+* Training a neural network on Election Dataset

 Session 5:
 * Vanishing gradient problem